 But how exactly to do that?

-At the end of the day, every choice we make, every action we take is because we think it will make us happy.
+At the end of the day, every choice we make, every action we take, ever decision we consider, is because we think it will make us happy.

 1. Life is a series of trade offs